The best food to feed squirrels

 With limited forests, squirrels don’t always have access to these natural food sources.
 But we can help by supplementing their food.

-What do Squirrels like to eat – Squirrels favorite food?
+What do Squirrels eat – Squirrels favorite food?

-Squirrels favorite food by a mile is fruit and vegetables and one of the main reasons your will see squirrels in your garden.
-This is also a reason why squirrels are seen as a pest my farmers as it is easy pickings to forage through sweet corn and apple trees.
+Squirrels favorite food by a mile is fruit and vegetables and one of the main reasons you will see squirrels in your garden.
+This is also a reason why squirrels are seen as a pest by farmers as it is easy pickings to forage through sweet corn and apple trees.
 A bit like supermarket shelves that a squirrel can pick and choose their favorite food.